joshuaeckroth/csci221-website/lecture/polymorphism.markdown

 `area()`).
 That's because, obviously, one can actually draw a rectangle or calculate its area.

-We already know that using object-orientation and inheritance in particular is a good idea for shapes; that's because rectangles, ellipses, and so on share many common properties and methods, such as the properties `x` and `y` (location in a 2D space), and perhaps some methods like `translate()`, `rotate()`, and so on.
+We already know that using object-orientation, and inheritance in particular, are good ideas for shapes; that's because rectangles, ellipses, and so on share many common properties and methods, such as the properties `x` and `y` (location in a 2D space), and perhaps some methods like `translate()`, `rotate()`, and so on.
 However, we were